AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getStateVectorRate(time, [stateVector], [stateVectorRate])

-   Calculates the rate of change of all state vector varibles.
+   Calculates the rate of change of all state vector variables.

    Note, the rate of change of species returned by this method is always in units of amount / time.